arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 The request body MUST contain a single NIP-1 `EVENT` message.

 * If valid, the relay MUST return an empty `202 Accepted` response.
-* If malformed or invalid, the relay MUST return `400 Bad Request`.
+* If malformed or invalid for any other reason, the relay MUST return `400 Bad Request`.
 * For server-side errors, the relay MUST return `500 Internal Server Error`.

 ##### `GET`